ashes999/Momintum/README.md

 # Setup Notes

+This only works in Cloud9.
+We depend on certain envrionment variables that they set up, in order to function.

-Please make sure you define the following:
+Please make sure you do the following:

-- `ENV['admin_email']` for the admin dashboard
+- Define the environment variable `ENV['admin_email']` for the admin dashboard
+- Install the required `apt-get` packages for `capybara-webkit`.
+See [this blog post](http://rubyandrails.herokuapp.com/2015/capybara-and-capybara-webkit-in-cloud9/).

 # Main Reasons to Switch to Rails